I know you know that online reviews are important for your business, but do you know how much they're really worth?

 Yelp Reviews Can Lead to a Revenue Boost

-People love to hate it, but don’t underestimate the power of Yelp for local businesses.
+Don’t underestimate the power of Yelp for local businesses.
 With more than 127 million reviews, Yelp is the godfather of online review platforms, and good reviews on Yelp can do a lot for your local business.

 Increasing your overall Yelp rating by one star can lead to a 5-9 percent boost in revenue.
 And 98 percent of Yelpers have made a purchase from a business they found on Yelp, so make sure you’ve claimed your Yelp business page.